Gary Neville: Media career

 Neville has spoken out publicly against the dominance of foreign players in the Premier League.
 In 2013, he said: "We have reached a tipping point.
 You have Cristiano Ronaldo at Real Madrid and Lionel Messi at Barcelona but in the Spanish league 63 per cent of their players are still Spanish.
 That sounds about right.
 We've gone too far in England.
 We're maybe 20 per cent off.
 We need to give chances to our own."
 In July 2018, Neville was interviewed by the Digital, Culture, Media and Sport Committee about the proposed sale of Wembley Stadium.
 Neville described it as a "short-term plan we'll regret forever".
 He suggested taking a 25% cut of agents' fees to fund grassroots football instead.

 In 2021, when reports emerged that a number of European clubs (including six Premier League clubs) were breaking away from the European football pyramid system to form a European Super League without meritocratic relegation and promotion, Neville publicly opposed the plans.
 Shortly thereafter, the European Super League collapsed amid a strong backlash.
 Two weeks later, Neville expressed support for Anti-Glazer protests, which occurred in light of the attempted creation of the European Super League, and is part of a movement dating back to 2005.

+In 2024, Neville began making guest appearances on the British reality television business programme Dragons' Den.
+He has invested in a number of businesses including sports recovery company MyoMaster run by former Harlequins rugby player Joe Gray and his wife, Lottie.

+In May 2025, ahead of the final weekend of the 2024-25 Premier League season, Neville was refused accreditation to enter the City Ground by Nottingham Forest, forcing Sky to select a different commentary team for the game; this came following critical comments Neville had made about Forest owner Evangelos Marinakis earlier in the month.